 Big Gull Lake is located in the Townships of Central and North Frontenac.
-It has an elevation of 253 metres above sea level.
-The lake perimeter is approximately 88 kilometres and the deepest point is 26 metres.
+It has an elevation of 253 metres above sea level and has an area of 24.2 square kilometres.
+The lake perimeter is approximately 176 kilometres and the deepest point is 26 metres.

 Big Gull Lake supports a warm water fishery, in particular; Lake Whitefish, Lake Herring, Walleye, Northern Pike, Smallmouth and Largemouth Bass.